-It is important to note that the Law includes specific exceptions, for example, for companies that are subject to regulation and supervision by certain independent authorities, for parent companies that are required to prepare consolidated financial statements, for subsidiaries whose parent company must prepare consolidated financial statements, and others.
+It is important to note that the Law includes specific exemptions, for example, for several categories of companies, including:

+- -companies subject to regulation and supervision by certain - independent authorities, - -parent companies required to prepare consolidated financial statements,

+-subsidiaries whose parent company must prepare consolidated financial statements.

-The above is applicable from the 1st of January 2023 and the provisions apply to the financial statements of companies ending 31 December 2022 or any other subsequent date.
+The amendment is applicable from the 1st of January 2023 to financial statements ending on or after 31 December 2022.

-Notwithstanding the above audit exemption, see also the below requirements of Income Tax law which effectively obliges all Cyprus companies to prepare audited financial statements.
+Notwithstanding the above audit exemption, within Company Law see also the below requirements of Income Tax law which effectively obliges all other Cyprus companies to obtain an audit of their financial statements.

-The auditors are required to express an opinion on the financial statements and state the following in the auditors' report:
+In an audit, the auditors are required to express an opinion on the financial statements and state the following in the auditors' report:

-- Whether they have obtained all the information and explanations which, in their opinion, were necessary for the purpose of their audit - Whether, in their opinion, proper books of account have been kept by the company - Whether the financial statements (balance sheet and profit and loss account) are in agreement with the books of account - Whether, in their opinion, the financial statements give the information required by law, and give a true and fair view of the state of the company's affairs as at the date of the balance sheet and the profit or loss for the financial year ended on the balance sheet date - Whether, in their opinion, the information given in the Management Report (previously referred to as "report of the Board of Directors") is consistent with the financial statements.
+- Whether they have obtained all the information and explanations which, in their opinion, were necessary for the purpose of their audit - Whether, in their opinion, the financial statements give the information required by law, and give a true and fair view of the state of the company's affairs as at the date of the balance sheet and the profit or loss for the financial year ended on the balance sheet date

+- Whether, in their opinion, the information given in the Management Report (previously referred to as "report of the Board of Directors"), if accompanying the financial statements\, is consistent with the financial statements. - \Note Management Report: For small and medium-sized companies, as defined in the Law (with specific asset, turnover and employees' criteria), the report is optional.